FAQ

 Is medicinal cannabis legal in Australia?

 Yes.
 Medicinal cannabis has been legal in Australia since 2016 under the TGA's Special Access Scheme and Authorised Prescriber pathways.
-Our practitioners are authorised to prescribe within these frameworks.
+All Sohma House practitioners who prescribe cannabis are Authorised Prescribers or operate within the SAS framework.
+Your prescription is legal, documented, and fully compliant with federal and state regulations.

 What conditions can cannabis medicine help with?

-Common conditions include chronic pain, insomnia, anxiety, PTSD, chemotherapy-related nausea, epilepsy, and certain neurological conditions.
+Common presentations include chronic pain, insomnia, anxiety, PTSD, chemotherapy-related nausea, epilepsy, neurological conditions, and treatment-resistant mental health presentations.
 Suitability is assessed on a case-by-case basis during your consultation.
+To be eligible, you generally need a chronic condition lasting three months or longer, and either past treatments that were ineffective or caused unacceptable side effects.

 Will cannabis medicine make me "high"?